ZTurtle/WebDev/README.md

 ### Step 5: Start Using the Website
 - You can now interact with the website, adding recipes, creating meal plans, and scheduling meals.
+- There is a tester account with recipes already uploaded:
+  - Login information:
+    - Username: Test
+    - Password: pa55word

 ---